NeRio06/auto-archi/README.md

   make epita-install
 ```

 Else, you can install the program using the make install command.
-By default, this will place the executable in /usr/local/bin:
+By default, this will place the executable in /usr/local/bin.
+Depending on your system configuration, you may need to use sudo with the command for elevated privileges.

 ```bash
   make install